esturdivant-usgs/science-base-automation/README.md

 - Loops through the sub-directories to create or find a matching SB page.
 	- For each sub-directory, it checks for a matching child page (child title==directory name and parent page=parent directory).
 If the child does not already exist, it creates a new page.
 For each page (regardless of whether it already existed), it copies fields from the landing page, as indicated in the input parameters.

 - Loops through the XML files to create or find a data page.
+For each XML file (excluding the landing page XML), it:
+	- creates (or finds) a data page,
+	- revises the XML to: include DOI and URLs for the landing page, data page, and direct data download; replaces any instance of 'http:' with 'https:'; adds a new element (such as new cross reference) to the XML
-For each XML file (excluding the landing page XML), it creates (or finds) a data page, revises the XML to include the URL of the data page, the DOI, and the URL of the landing page, uploads the shapefile files to the new page, and copies fields from the parent page to the data page as indicated in the input parameters.
+	- uploads the shapefile files to the new page,
+	- copies fields from the parent page to the data page as indicated in the input parameters.

 - Sets bounding box coordinates for parents based on the spatial extent of the data in their child pages.
 - During processing it stores values in three dictionaries, which are then saved in the top directory as a time-saving measure for future processing.

 ## Background